On the Potential of Microtubules for Scalable Quantum Computation: Towards Experimental Verification

 where $V$ is the (MT cylindrical) cavity volume, $\varepsilon$ is the dielectric constant of the medium, taken in \cite{mn1} to be that of water, at room temperatures, $\varepsilon \sim 80$ ({\it cf.} \eqref{dimerenv}), and $\omega_c$ is the frequency of the coherent electromagnetic mode (``photon'' in quantum optics), which here is replaced by the coherent-dipole-quantum mode of the ordered water.
 As an estimate, in \cite{mn1} we adopted the ``superradiance'' model of \cite{jibu}, in which $\omega_c$ is calculated from the energy difference, $\Delta E_{\rm ow}^{\rm principal}$, between the two principal energy eigenstates of the water molecule, assuming that these are the dominant ``coherent cavity electromagnetic modes'' in this case:

 As discussed in \cite{mn1} this frequency is in the range of the upper bound of the assumed range of frequencies of quantum oscillations of the tubulin dimers viewed as two-state quantum systems ($\alpha$, $\beta$ conformations), before collapse, as per the original analysis of \cite{ph}, and in \cite{jibu}.
-Our study of MT as QED cavity models in \cite{mn1} and here assumes this upper bound, and thus, in this case, the dominant cavity mode and the dimer system are almost in resonance, with a detuning satisfying $\Delta \equiv \omega_0 - \omega_c \ll \omega_0$, where $\omega_0 \sim 10^{12}~\rm Hz$ the dimer conformational quantum oscillations.
+Our study of MT as QED cavity models in \cite{mn1} assumed this upper bound, and thus, in this case, the dominant cavity mode and the dimer system were almost in resonance, with a detuning satisfying $\Delta \equiv \omega_0 - \omega_c \ll \omega_0$, where $\omega_0 $ is the frequency of the dimer conformational quantum oscillations.
 In \cite{mn1} when estimating the relevant number of dimers (``atoms'') in the cavity, we restricted ourselves to one-dimensional solitons formed along the protofilament of an MT.

 In the current work, we consider helicoidal solitons on the MT surface~\cite{mexico}, and therefore we need to consider the number of dimers in the entire MT.
-For a typical moderately long MT, of length or order of a micron ($\mu$m), consisting of 13 protofilaments, there are
+For a typical moderately long MT, of length of order of a micron ($\mu$m), consisting of 13 protofilaments, there are

 dimers, each of about 8~nm long.
 For such a MT we have from \eqref{eow}: